All published articles of this journal are available on ScienceDirect.

 Soil density ρg, kg/m3 | 1039 |

-Concrete hardening rate | quick-hardening |
+Concrete hardening rate | Quick-hardening |

-Smolana A. et al. [30] presented the results of measuring temperature stresses in a hardening monolithic foundation slab located on a soil base.
+Smolana et al. [30] presented the results of measuring temperature stresses in a hardening monolithic foundation slab located on a soil base.
 Table 3 presents the values of the quantities selected as input parameters of the ANN, with which the field experiment was conducted.

 The stresses in the specified experiment were measured at z = H/2 (in the middle of the foundation slab thickness).
 Fig. (4) shows a comparison of the experimental stress values with the calculated ones.
 As shown in Fig. (4), the theoretical model, which was the basis for the formation of the training datasets, predicted stresses well at an age of up to 2.5 days.
 Furthermore, a deviation was observed, which may be caused by concrete shrinkage deformations, daily fluctuations in ambient temperature, features of the heat release kinetics of a specific concrete composition used in the experiment, etc. During the 16 days, an increase in stresses to almost zero was observed on the experimental graph, which is most likely associated with crack formation.
 At the moment of crack formation, the theoretical model quite accurately predicted the magnitude of tensile stress.